-- Provide a challenging, stimulating and supportive study environment. - Provide a framework whereby individual study paths may be forged based on choice from a range of options. - To equip students with the necessary transferable skills for lifelong learning, employability and flexibility in the context of changing global labour markets. - Develop a range of key skills by means of opportunities provided in the study units. - Accommodate student needs in relation to maximizing their career potential by enabling them to develop knowledge, understanding and skills in their chosen subject area. - Promote career aspirations by including study topics on general professional practice and study skills.
+- Provide a challenging, stimulating and supportive study environment where students can learn how to connect technical skills, theoretical understanding and creative practice. - Provide a framework whereby individual study paths may be forged based on choice from a range of options. - To equip students with the necessary transferable skills for lifelong learning, employability and flexibility in the context of changing global labour markets. - Develop a range of key skills by means of opportunities provided in the study units. - Accommodate student needs in relation to maximizing their career potential by enabling them to develop knowledge, understanding and skills in their chosen subject area. - Promote career aspirations by including study topics on general professional practice and study skills.